353words/stocks/README.md

 165 }
 ```

 Listing 13 shows the `main` function.
-On line 159 we use an `http.FileServer` to server the embedded files and on line 160 we rouse `/data` to the `dataHandler`.
+On line 159 we use an `http.FileServer` to server the embedded files and on line 160 we route `/data` to the `dataHandler`.
 Finally on line 162 we run the server on port 8080.

 The final result look like the below image:

 ![](msft-chart.jpg)

 ## Conclusion

-With about 170 lines of code we manage to create an interactive application that displays stock information. `plotly` is a very mature library with a lot of features, invest some time going over [the documentation](https://plotly.com/javascript/).
-I usually start with a chart the looks similar to what I want to display and adjust to my needs.
+With about 170 lines of code we manage to create an interactive application that displays stock information. `plotly` is a very mature library with a lot of features [the documentation](https://plotly.com/javascript/) is great.
+I usually start with a chart that looks similar to what I want to display and adjust to my needs.

 If your code is in a database, you might need [zero code](https://github.com/kelseyhightower/nocode) to display it.
-Product such as [grafana](https://grafana.com/), [Google Data Studio](https://datastudio.google.com) and others allow you to create cool dashboards with very little effort.
+Products such as [grafana](https://grafana.com/), [Google Data Studio](https://datastudio.google.com) and others allow you to create cool dashboards with very little effort.

-What are cool visualizations you did create with Go?
+What cool visualizations did you create with Go?
 [Let me know](mailto:miki@353solutions.com)

-What cool visualization do you do with Go?